 The game looks beautiful with the drawn backgrounds being enchanting and realistic looking at the same time.
 There were so many great looking dishes of food present throughout the story which really captured the essence of what was discussed in the story and even went into extra depth in what was in the food.
 There were many options for editing the text reading and the pace of the game itself as you read through it.
 The game blended artwork and the visual text together quite well with a variety of warm colored environments that worked perfectly together.
 The menus were also full of additional bonus things to check out like art or information about the general story which I definitely suggest checking out after completion.

 Strawberry Vinegar certainly surprised me with its perfectly well done visual novel that perfectly blended great artwork with a lovely story.
 I definitely enjoyed the experience and was more than satisfied with the ending I received through my playthrough.
 There are of course many ending options available within the game depending on your choices throughout the experience.
 I really enjoyed the story and seeing the interactions between these two characters over the course of the week.
 Their relationship was really well crafted with various routes to take and lots of delicious looking food thrown into the mix.
 It was a great visual novel which I thoroughly enjoyed and I definitely suggest checking it out if you enjoy these types of games.

-Review Done on Strawberry Vinegar for PC
+Strawberry Vinegar for PC

 Review code provided by Sekai Project